netwayfind/cp-scoring/README.md

 1. `cd cp-scoring`
 1. `sh build.sh`

+To create a bundle for deployment:
+1. `sh bundle.sh`

 # Deploying and Running

 ## [The Server]

-Copy the generated cp-scoring folder (cp-scoring/cp-scoring) to the intended location.
-The subfolder should have the following:
+Copy the generated cp-scoring.tar.gz (from cp-scoring/target) to the intended location.
+The archive should have the following:
 * public
   * cp-scoring-agent-linux
   * cp-scoring-agent-windows